Kaatskill Kaleidoscope

 The Kaatskill Kaleidoscope is the world's largest kaleidoscope, measuring 56 ft in height.
 It is located in Mount Tremper, New York.
 It is housed in a converted grain silo.
 It was designed by 1960s psychedelic artist Isaac Abrams and his son Raphael.
 It cost $250,000 to build and required a 100 foot crane for its placement, opening in 1996.
-It is built with 3 mirrors measuring 37.5 ft feet in diameter and weighing 2 ½ tons.
+It is built with 3 mirrors measuring 37.5 ft in diameter and weighing 2 ½ tons.
 Catskills developer Dean Gitter is credited with creating the concept for its construction.